 Explore Alternative Opportunities

-You can explore other opportunities that will free up your time and generate income as long as they fit in the puzzle.
+You can explore other opportunities that will free up your time and generate income as long as they fit into the puzzle.
 I was able to launch my automated webinar when I went to London.
 Through it, I was able to sell 41 Message to Millions programs, which helped me fill my live event.
-I accomplished all of this while performing my one-man show in London.
+I accomplished all this while performing my one-man show in London.
 Now you can see how each of my marketing strategies supplemented each other.
 Success, right?

 I also realized that creating an online product and getting joint venture partners are smart ways to grow a business.
 JV partners can help you promote and sell your products.
 Keep in mind that it takes a lot of time to build up this kind of partnership.
 It took me about six months to build relationships with my JV partners before I had the courage to launch it.
 I saw that my business could grow through it, but it was also limited.

 There are only so many JV partners you can get in your business.
 I quickly saw that this model of getting JV partners was limited.
 I realized that to really bring in a consistent stream of income, I would have to create new products for my business.